 Hormone and antibiotic use in Australian chicken is widely misunderstood.
 The misconception that chickens are fed with added hormones and administered antibiotics systematically is unfounded and we are happy to set the record straight.
-That is — that the use of hormones has been banned in Australia since 1973, with antibiotics only administered under strict guidelines, in isolation, with veterinary supervision.
+That is -- that the use of hormones has been banned in Australia since 1973, with antibiotics only administered to sick birds under strict guidelines, in isolation, with veterinary supervision.

 Read on for more information.

 Australian chickens are not fed hormones, nor are they administered hormones in any other way.
 Their rapid growth occurs naturally due to improvements in selective breeding and optimal nutrition developed over the last 60 years or so.
 Independent tests and surveys confirm that Australian chicken meat is free of added hormones.

 Are chickens genetically modified?